benderlidze/bbw/_wallets/trezor.md

 ## TREZOR vs. KeepKey

 KeepKey is actually a port of the TREZOR's code and firmware.

-The main difference is that KeepKey offers a digital screen and the ability to recover the seed without worrying about keyloggers.
+Until recently, the main difference was that KeepKey offers a digital screen and the ability to recover the seed without worrying about keyloggers.
+But, recently [TREZOR added](https://blog.trezor.io/using-advanced-recovery-on-trezor-4af0eb53c3bb) the ability to do a secure recovery.

+So now the main difference in the [KeepKey vs TREZOR](/trezor-keepkey-ledger/) showdown is that the TREZOR is made from plastic, while the KeepKey is aluminum.

+The KeepKey feels more like a premium device, although the TREZOR is probably more secure against drops since it's much lighter.

 ## TREZOR vs. Paper Wallet